World Series Hockey: Controversies

-The IHF is not recognised by the International Hockey Federation (FIH) as the governing body for the sport in India.
-The IHF has not been recognised by the FIH since 2000.
-Instead the FIH recognises Hockey India as the sole national governing body for hockey in India.
-It remains an unsanctioned event as per the FIH Statutes and Bye-Laws.
+The IHF has not been recognised by the International Hockey Federation as the governing body for the sport in India.
+Instead, the FIH recognises Hockey India as the sole national governing body for the sport.
+It remained an unsanctioned event as per the FIH statutes.

 Pakistan Hockey Federation (PHF) has said that any player who participates in the WSH will be banned from domestic competitions.
-This declaration hinders the plans of several Pakistan hockey stars, including former captain Rehan Butt.
-FIH wrote a letter to PHF which clearly stated that the league is unsanctioned and national team members and players not part of the team too would not take part in it.
-Earlier, the FIH had stated that those who had signed their contracts before 28 March 2011 could play in the league, but now the situation has changed as FIH has termed the league unsanctioned.
+FIH wrote a letter to PHF which clearly stated that the league is unsanctioned and its players would not take part.
+Earlier, the FIH had stated that those who had signed their contracts before 28 March 2011 could play in the league, but situation has changed.
 Apart from Rehan, Zeeshan Ashraf, Mudassar Ali, Tariq Aziz, Adnan Maqsood, Waseem Ahmad, Syed Imran Warsi and Shakeel Abbasi were signed to play in WSH.

 FIH president Leandro Negre served a direct warning to players looking to participate in the WSH that they will be suspended from international matches.
 The entire Indian squad signed a contract to play in the league but Negre made it clear that any Indian player who participates will be banned from the Olympic qualifiers and all FIH tournaments.

-Former Indian coach Harendra Singh criticized the FIH and HI that they have no right to interfere in a domestic tournament and stop players from participating in the WSH.
-According to him, playing in match situation is more beneficial for the players than attending camps for the Olympic qualifiers.
+Former Indian coach Harendra Singh criticized the FIH and Hockey India over interfering in a domestic tournament and stopping players from participating in the WSH.
+According to him, playing matches is more beneficial for the players than attending camps for the Olympic qualifiers.